Marine Power Systems Limited

-At 320MW installed capacity, with first power expected in 2018, Swansea Bay Tidal Lagoon will be the largest marine energy development in the world.
+At 320MW installed capacity, Swansea Bay Tidal Lagoon will be the largest marine energy development in the world.
 It is estimated that it will power 155,000 homes for 120 years – that’s about 90% of Swansea Bay.

 In December 2015, Tidal Energy Ltd installed a single 400kW DeltaStream unit off the coast of Pembrokeshire at Ramsey Sound for a twelve month demonstration period.
 The project delivered a fully commissioned grid connected device that proved the technical and operational performance of the Deltastream technology.
 World leading and ground breaking research was also carried out on the interactions of seals and harbour porpoise with a tidal turbine.

 St David’s Head